tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@4k45hv3rm4/index.md

 #### Tasko-Listo
-_description_ This is a muti user todo app that i made using django , so that users not can list their daily todo's but can also keep track of it and delete it when task is done .
+_description_ This is a muti user todo app that i made using django , so that users not can list their daily todo's but can also keep track of it and delete it when task is done .It has also a login/Signup feature implemented so that people may not miss out their task.

 _stack_ Django